jevgenimarenkov/guideliner-server/README.md

 The Guideliner has been established as an outcome of research conducted in Tallinn University of Technology (TTÜ).

 # Publications
-If you find this application useful, please cite the following paper:
+If you find this application useful, please cite the following papers:

 <a name="ref-1">[1] Marenkov, J., Robal, T., & Kalja, A.: Design-Time Web Usability Evaluation with Guideliner.
 Complex Systems Informatics and Modeling Quarterly, (15), 90-109.
 (2018)
 ```